Skip to main content

 NILS 3 Cover

-NILS3 was conducted in 2019 and contributed data to the National Indigenous Languages Report (NILR), which was published by the Office for the Arts.
+NILS3 was conducted across 2018–2019 and contributed data to the National Indigenous Languages Report (NILR), which was published by the Office for the Arts in 2020.
 NILS3 was overseen by an Indigenous reference group made up of language experts around Australia, as well as First Languages Australia.
 It found that there are 123 Indigenous languages in use or being revitalised in Australia today.
-Of these, only 12 traditional languages are still being acquired by children as a first language (a decline from 18 in 2004-05 and 13 in 2014-15).
-However, Kriol and Yumplatok, two new languages are very strong, and their use is growing.
+Of these, only 12 traditional languages are still being learned by children as a first language (a decline from 18 in 2004 and 13 in 2014).
+However, Kriol and Yumplatok, 2 new languages, are very strong, and their use is growing.

 If you would like to work with us on future surveys, or you have any questions, feedback, or ideas regarding NILS, please contact us via nils@aiatsis.gov.au